 - it promotes a cultural experience or event consistent with the above; and,

 - the event takes place on or near Waitangi Day (6 February 2022), or days significant to the signing of the Treaty in a particular community or rohe (for example, the date on which an iwi signed the Treaty or Final Deed of Settlement).

 The government is especially keen to support events that reflect a partnership between iwi, marae, local government, and community groups and invite wide community participation.
 Applicants to the Fund should be able to demonstrate that recognition of the Treaty of Waitangi is a central theme in their event.

-For events in 2021, we are asking applicants to consider and show how they will give effect to the Ministry of Health guidelines for organisers and attendees of gatherings at the different COVID-19 Alert Levels.
-If COVID-19 spreads further in New Zealand, we note that wider restrictions on gatherings are likely to be re-introduced and organisers may be asked to modify, postpone or cancel their events.
+For events in 2022, we are asking applicants to consider and show how they will give effect to the Ministry of Health guidelines for organisers and attendees of gatherings at the different COVID-19 Alert Levels.
+It is possible that wider restrictions on gatherings may be re-introduced and organisers may be asked to modify, postpone or cancel their events.
 The Ministry also asks applicants to consider and demonstrate how they will meet the accessibility needs of their community in their event.

 What we don't fund

 Mid-to long-term Treaty of Waitangi education programmes or resources are not eligible to receive funding.
 Funding is not available for travel to Waitangi, Bay of Islands.
 Funding is also not available to cover the purchase of alcohol.

 Guidance and information for applicants is provided on the portal, which will step you through how to:

 - register and create an account,